anthonator/pwny/README.md

 };
 ```

-As you can see, Pwny allows you to keep your Express configuration sparkly clean and logically separated.
+As you can see, Pwny allows you to keep your Express modules sparkly clean and logically separated.

 ## Configuration